memgraph/memgraph/docs/dev/lcp.md

-`:return-type` expects a function that takes a single argument which is the C++ type name of the class and produces C++ code, which is a valid C++ type delcaration.
+`:return-type` expects a function that takes a single argument which is the C++ type name of the class and produces C++ code, which is a valid C++ type declaration.
 Here we used it to specify that `Clone` function should return a `std::unique_ptr` to the newly created `Node` to override the default behavior.
 When `:return-type` option is not provided and class `T` is a member of an inheritance hierarchy, `Clone` will return `std::unique_ptr<Base>`, where